7 Top Backpacks for Less Than $50

 - COMFORTABLE, PADDED SHOULDER STRAPS make this an easy to carry travel bag for digital SLR cameras , laptops , tripods and more

 - PADDED, COMPLETELY ADJUSTABLE INTERIOR and zippered compartment (16.5"L x 10.5"W) for laptops/notebooks (can fit up to a 15.6" Laptop) , tablets , books and more

-- Wear as a backpack with two straps or tuck one strap away to wear as a sling; utitlize the waist strap for weight management and comfort
+- BACKPACK OR SLING Wear as a backpack with two straps or tuck one strap away to wear as a sling; utitlize the waist strap for weight management and comfort

 - QUALITY DESIGN fits many cameras with Internal Dimensions of 11" x 10.5" x 6" / Waist straps adjust up to 14 inches ; shoulder straps adjust up to 45 inches